Chatbot for education: How Online School Made $145k with chatbots

 Since the visitor has already left contacts in the lead form, the task of the chatbot is to collect additional information about the lead.

-A fragment of a chatbot on the “Practical Psychology” course page in Dashly visual builder.
+A fragment of a chatbot for school on the “Practical Psychology” course page in Dashly visual builder.

 Chatbot steps: